vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 If a Kubernetes cluster has not been deployed using Kubernetes-Anywhere, follow the instructions below to enable the vSphere Cloud Provider.
 These steps are not needed when using Kubernetes-Anywhere, they will be done as part of the deployment.

+We have automated all of the steps mentioned below.
+For more details, please visit [https://github.com/vmware/kubernetes/blob/enable-vcp-uxi/README.md](https://github.com/vmware/kubernetes/blob/enable-vcp-uxi/README.md).
+If pre-requisites are not applicable on your setup, then follow below steps manually.

 ## Create a VM folder for Node VMs

 Create a VM folder.
 Follow instructions mentioned in this [link](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.vcenterhost.doc/GUID-031BDB12-D3B2-4E2D-80E6-604F304B4D0C.html) and move Kubernetes Node VMs to this folder.